Support our work by becoming our Patron! Learn More

 6. Not enough cool-down.

-If the dried laundry is not cooled down enough during the dryer’s cool-down cycle, at worst there is a chance that it may smoulder or even catch fire!
+If the dried laundry is not cooled down enough during the dryer’s cool-down cycle, at worst there is a chance that it may smolder or even catch fire!
 At best, wrinkles are set into the fabric, which means employees must spend more time in the finishing area trying to get them out.

 Sometimes the laundry must be rewashed.
 Ideally, the cool-down cycle should occur when the laundry reaches a certain temperature, not at a preselected time.
 Microprocessors make this possible.